chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

         </PersistenceManager>
     </Versioning>

-If you use the TNSNames Alias syntax to connect to Oracle, you may need to inform the driver where to find the TNSNAMES file.
-See the Oracle documentation for more information.
+If you use the TNSNames Alias syntax to connect to Oracle, you may need to inform the driver where to find the `TNSNAMES` file.
+Refer to the Oracle documentation for more information.

 ### Using XL Deploy with SQL Server